 Our genetic makeup might have a lot to do with how much of our food we metabolize.
 The digestive enzymes that we produce, the quantity and quality of the bacteria in our gut, and the length of our intestines, for example, matter.

-Some have posited that our happy little mantras of “everything in moderation” and “there are no bad foods” have been taken too far and could potentially explain some of the obesity epidemic that we are now faced with.
+Some have posited that our happy little mantras of “everything in moderation” and “there are no bad foods” has been taken too far and could potentially explain some of the obesity epidemic that we are now faced with.
 After all, French fries and other forms of potatoes, potato chips, sugar-sweetened drinks, red meat, processed meat, sweets and desserts, refined grains, other fried foods, 100% fruit juice, and butter are known to contribute to the greatest weight gain over time.
 Would it be a bad thing to just put them on the “forbidden list” and abstain completely?
-These foods are not only high-calorie, but most of them are also nutrient poor, so it’s hard to say what proportion of the weight gain comes from eating a ton of calories and what proportion comes from eating no fiber or other essential nutrients.
+These foods are not only high-calorie, but most of them are also nutrient deficient, so it’s hard to say what proportion of the weight gain comes from eating a ton of calories and what percentage comes from eating no fiber or other essential nutrients.
 Does it matter what the reason is?
 No. Most likely it’s the combination that is too blame.

-We know that eating fruits, vegetables, and whole grains (especially vegetables) are critical to the maintenance of a healthy body weight.
+We know that eating fruits, vegetables, and whole grains (especially vegetables) are critical to the maintenance of healthy body weight.
 Would it be a tragedy to teach kids that these foods are “good”?
 Obviously, calorie counting hasn’t worked too well for our generation, so maybe we need to completely revise the ways that we talk about food, nutrition, and body weight with the next generation.

 Studies prove that people are TERRIBLE at estimating their calorie intake; we way, way underestimate how much we actually eat.
 The bottom line is that you would have to eat 780 spears of asparagus for the same amount of calories in four large cheeseburgers, and that’s before taking energy expenditure from digestion into account.
-Calories are a nice starting point for someone just starting to learn about food and nutrition, but for those who’ve been watching what they eat for a long time, it’s probably time to look beyond the label.
+Calories are an excellent starting point for someone just starting to learn about food and nutrition, but for those who’ve been watching what they eat for a long time, it’s probably time to look beyond the label.